Birding Metropolitan Park

-Birding Pipeline Road
+Pipeline Road Birding

 Pipeline Road “Famous birds” Trogons, Toucans and Flycatchers

 If army ants are found, several professional ant-followers can be seen; Spotted Antbird, Bicolored Antbird, Ocellated Antbird, Chestnut-backed Antbird and the prized Rufous-vented Ground-Cuckoo, if you are very lucky!.
 Manakins include the Golden-collared Manakin, Blue-crowned Manakin and Red-capped Manakin.
-Pipeline is well known for its trogons; five of them can be seen in a very lucky day: Slaty-tailed Trogon, Violaceous Trogon and Black-throated Trogon are the most common.
+Pipeline is well known for its trogons; five of them can be seen in a very lucky day: Slaty-tailed Trogon, Gartered Trogon and Black-throated Trogon are the most common.
 The long never ending whistle of the Great Jacamar reveals the presence of this iridescent bird.

 Cinnamon Woodpecker is common in the first part of the road as well as Black-cheeked Woodpecker, Crimson-crested Woodpecker and Lineated Woodpecker.
 This road is particularly good for woodcreepers, being the commonest of all, the Cocoa woodcreeper; with more luck, Barred Woodcreeper and Plain-brown Woodcreeper can be added too.

 At pipeline there is always the possibility to find rare Raptors like: Collared Forest-Falcon, Semiplumbeous Hawk, or a Black Hawk- Eagle.
 The wetland areas before Pipeline should be scanned for Rufescent Tiger-Herons, secretive White-throated Crake, Jacanas, Snail Kites and maybe a Limpkin.
-Birding Pipeline Road is a classic in Panama.
-A full day tour led by an experienced Bird Guide around this area can yield more than a hundred species in a day.

 Birding Old Gamboa Road